Fuat Oduncu: Scientific contribution

-Oduncu contributed to the understanding und treatment of cancer diseases.
-It is his stated scientific goal and personal vision to contribute to the development of innovative drugs on the basis of antibody technologies in order to provide a curative treatment for every single cancer patient one day.
+Oduncu's scientific goal is to contribute to the development of innovative drugs on the basis of antibody technologies in search of a curative treatment for cancer.

-Hence, Oduncu, together with his research partners (Georg Fey, Karl-Peter Hopfner), puts efforts on the development of the so-called bi- and trispecific antibodies, i.e. the triplebodies.
+Oduncu, together with his research partners (Georg Fey, Karl-Peter Hopfner), puts efforts on the development of the so-called bi- and trispecific antibodies, i.e. the triplebodies.
 These molecules present antibody-derivatives and small molecules which specifically bind to the surface antigens of cancer cells and to CD16- or CD3-positive effector cells of the patient.
 Through this concept of dual targeting the triplebodies are able to specifically identify the tumor cell by binding to two different surface antigens of the same tumor cell and kill the tumor through the stimulation of effector cells.

 Dual targeting provides selective binding and selective killing of the cancer cells, thus leading to high rates of efficacy and very low rates of adverse effects.
 Thus, the use of triplebody technology with dual targeting provides a considerable potential for a successful personalized cancer therapy with the realistic chance of long-term efficacy and cure for cancer patients.
 The research team of Oduncu established the concept of dual targeting using triplebodies first for the in-vitro treatment of leukemia.

-Besides, Oduncu contributed as a medical ethicist a vast publication body dealing with central ethical and societal issues of the following topics such as dying in dignity, euthanasia, assisted-suicide, palliative care, priority-setting in health care, organ transplantation, and embryo and stem cell research.
+Oduncu contributed as a medical ethicist a vast publication body dealing with central ethical and societal issues of the following topics such as dying in dignity, euthanasia, assisted-suicide, palliative care, priority-setting in health care, organ transplantation, and embryo and stem cell research.